Controlled Bow Hunting Opens September 28, 2024

-Autumn is one of many people’s favorite season.
+Autumn is one of many people’s favorite seasons.
 Cooler temperatures, drier weather, changing leaves and fewer insects make it a fantastic time to enjoy a nice hike on the trails.
-Autumn allows for other forms of outdoor recreation too, such as controlled bow hunting.
+The season also marks the start of our deer management program.

-The Cincinnati Parks Division of Natural Resources is responsible for the conservation of park forests, trees and greenspaces.
-Their mission is to preserve and enhance our natural resources for future generations to enjoy.
+Within Cincinnati Parks, the Division of Natural Resources is responsible for the protection and conservation of our “green infrastructure”.
+This includes natural areas such as our forests, individual park trees, and other greenspaces throughout the city.
+Ultimately, our mission is to preserve and enhance these spaces for current and future generations to enjoy.

 Click here for Park hunting maps